FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 The amount of acronyms in the insurance industry is astounding.

-The five aforementioned acronyms all relate to different insurance marketing organizations that independent insurance agents can partner with to do business.
-Unfortunately, for new agents, there aren’t really set industry standards that establish what an insurance marketing organization is called, which can make trying to grasp what sets them apart from one another difficult.
-We want to do our best to provide a resource that rectifies that.
+Unfortunately for new agents, there aren’t really set industry standards that establish what an insurance marketing organization is called.
+This can make trying to grasp what sets them apart from one another difficult for anyone.

 Why All the Acronyms?